truongbaan/py-host-client/serverV1_only_input_slow/README.md

 > Note: Do not run both `host.py` and `client.py` on the same computer since the host uses pyautogui to simulate key presses which might interfere with your own inputs.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file in the main directory for details.